 According to the Centers for Disease Control and Prevention (CDC), the influenza vaccine is the most effective way to prevent yourself from becoming sick with the flu.
 And if you do get the flu, it should be milder and with fewer complications.

 Please Leave a Comment Below

-What is your experience with the flu?
+Do you get the flu frequently?
 What did you do to recover as quickly as possible?
-Do you have any suggestions to add to the 10 ways to avoid the flu naturally?
+Do you have any special tips to avoid the flu naturally?